16rasika/DataScience-Portfolio/README.md

 ## Data Analysis:

-Analyzing Brazilian Market Expansion Feasibility: Data Driven Businesses with SQL & Tableau: Utilized SQL and Tableau to assess the feasibility of Eniac's expansion, a tech-focused e-commerce company, into the Brazilian market using data from Magist's database.
+1)Analyzing Brazilian Market Expansion Feasibility: Data Driven Businesses with SQL & Tableau: Utilized SQL and Tableau to assess the feasibility of Eniac's expansion, a tech-focused e-commerce company, into the Brazilian market using data from Magist's database.
 Prepared a concise presentation to recommend whether Eniac should pursue a deal with Magist, considering tech product suitability and delivery speed.

+2) Covid_19 Analysis : Number of Confirmed, Death and Recovered cases every day across the globe.